scriptbuzz/aws-iot-esp32-arduino/README.md

 The ESP32 comes in many flavors and models.
 For this solution, I have the HUZZAH 32, which is an ESP32-WROOM-32 module from Adafruit.
 It has USB-to-Serial converter, automatic bootloader reset, lipo battery input and charger.
 But you can use generic ESP32 development boards from Amazon for about $10.

 The ESP32 has many built in sensors.
 I will be using the built-in hall effect sensor as well as the built-in programmable LED wired to GPIO 13.
+This solution assumes some knowledge of the Arduino IDE development tool and the ESP32.

 **Prerequisites**
 * AWS Account